OSGeo/gdal/doc/source/user/configoptions.rst

     Size of the swath when copying raster data from one dataset to another one (in bytes).
 Should not be smaller than :config:`GDAL_CACHEMAX`.

+.. config:: GDAL_XML_VALIDATION
+   :choices: YES, NO
+   :default: YES

+   Determines whether XML content should be validated against an XSD, with non-conformities reported as warnings.

+.. config:: GDAL_GEOREF_SOURCES
+   :since: 2.2

+   Determines the order in which potential georeferencing sources are scanned.
+Value should be a comma-separated list of sources in order of decreasing priority.
+The set of sources recognized by this option is driver-specific.

 .. config:: USE_RRD
    :choices: YES, NO